 Despite the antics, the creators wanted to make sure that their characters were still highly capable professionals.
 Heffernan comes from a family of firefighters, after all, and many of the episodes are loosely based on real experiences from his cousin!

-Thankfully, Tacoma FD has been renewed for a second season and will premiere in March 2020.
+Thankfully, Tacoma FD has been renewed for a third season which will likely premiere later this year.

 Where to watch Tacoma FD

 In NBC’s Emergency!, we go back to Los Angeles and way back in time to the 70s.

 Though the show was primarily centered around paramedics and the medical staff in the fictional LA hospital, the two main characters are both paramedics and firefighters from Squad 51 of the LA County Fire Department.